gatein/gatein-portal/README.txt

 1) Profile configuration

-GateIn build uses a system property "gatein.dev" to configure the target server to build.
+GateIn build uses a system property called 'gatein.dev' to configure the target server to use for packaging.

-When the gatein.dev property is not set it will be *everything* in the project: development modules, the documentation, the server packages, the examples, etc...
+When gatein.dev property is not set it will build *everything* in the project: development modules, the documentation, the server packages, the examples, ... and package all the servers.

-When the gatein.dev property is set it will build one or several servers and reduce to the minimum the build: the development modules and the related package(s).
+When the gatein.dev property is set it will build and package one or several servers thereby reducing to the minimum the build time.

 The various values for gatein.dev are:

 - tomcat   : Tomcat 6 and Tomcat 7
 - tomcat6  : Tomcat 6
 - tomcat7  : Tomcat 7
 - jbossas  : JBoss AS 5 and JBoss AS 6
 - jbossas5 : JBoss AS 5
 - jbosass6 : JBoss AS 6
+- jbossas7 : JBoss AS 7
 - jetty    : Jetty

 2) Database configuration

-By default the build uses the HSQLDB database, however it is possible to use MySQL5 by using the mysql5 profile.
+By default the build uses a HSQLDB database.
+However, it is possible to use MySQL5 by using the 'mysql5' profile.

 Build instructions
 ==================

-1) Check out GateIn Portal
+1) Clone GateIn Portal
 --------------------------

 git clone git://github.com/gatein/gatein-portal.git